 Emily Kiernan is the author of a novel, Great Divide (Unsolicited Press, 2014).
 Her work has appeared in American Short Fiction, Pank, The Collagist, Redivider, and other journals.
 She is a prose editor at Noemi Press and a fiction editor at Rivet: The Journal of Writing that Risks.
 She is presently at work on SWEETHEARTS: A HISTORY, a hybrid memoir about her grandparents, the twentieth century, and the making of the atomic bomb.

 K.C.
 Mead-Brewer is a writer and editor living in Baltimore, Maryland.
-Her writing appears in Carve Magazine, Cold Mountain Review, Fiction Southeast, and elsewhere.
+Her writing has been nominated for the Pushcart Prize (2018), and appears in Carve Magazine, Hobart, Fiction Southeast, and elsewhere.
 As an author and reader, she loves everything weird—science fiction, horror, surrealism, all the good stuff that plays with reality.
 All the good stuff that acknowledges that change is not only possible, but inevitable.
-She is currently finishing her debut novel THE FIRE EATERS, a work of feminist near-future science fiction and magical realism.
-K.C. has attended Master Classes at Hedgebrook with Gail Tsukiyama and Erica Bauermeister, and recently participated in a creative writing residency at the Vermont Studio Center.
+She is currently finishing her debut novel THE FIRE EATERS, a work of feminist horror and magical realism.
+K.C. has attended Master Classes at Hedgebrook with Gail Tsukiyama and Erica Bauermeister, participated in a creative writing residency at the Vermont Studio Center, and recently earned a spot with Tin House’s 2018 Winter Workshop for Short Fiction, led by Carmen Maria Machado.
 For more information, visit: kcmeadbrewer.com and follow her: @meadwriter